ethanjli/ublue-forklift-sysext-demo/README.md

-    1. making a separate tool which uses the same internal code as Forklift but provides a CLI designed specifically for managing sysexts/confexts (and perhaps provides tighter integration for systemd and management of FS mounts or with systemd-sysext's extension paths); or
+    1. making a separate tool which uses the same internal code as Forklift but provides a CLI designed specifically for managing sysexts/confexts (and perhaps provides tighter integration for systemd service enablement and for management of FS mounts, and/or tigheter integration with systemd-sysext's extension paths); or
     2. adjusting the design of what is currently implemented in Forklift so that it's a bit nicer for managing sysexts/confexts, but without sacrificing usability in the other workflows I need Forklift to support;